jsong0516/FoodTracker_IoT_Objective_C/activity_steam_food.md

 Natural-language description of the activity encoded as a single JSON String containing HTML markup.
 Visual elements such as thumbnail images MAY be included.
 An activity MAY contain a content property.

+## Comments
+We are re-using 'add' verb and 'collection' object type from https://github.com/activitystreams/activity-schema/blob/master/activity-schema.md because other apps consume such Activity Steams might able to consume our Activity Steam as well.

 ## License

 As of [date], the following persons or entities have made this Specification available under the Open Web Foundation Agreement Version 1.0, which is available at http://www.openwebfoundation.org/legal/.